ebkalderon/ebkalderon.github.io/content/2020-04-01-nom-error-recovery.md

 +++
-title="Error recovery with parser combinators (using nom)" date=2020-04-01 category="parsers"
+title = "Error recovery with parser combinators (using nom)" description = "A brief exploration of the paper \"Syntax error recovery in parsing expression grammars\" (2018) and a practical demonstration in code." date = 2020-04-01

+[taxonomies]
+tags = ["parsers", "rust"]
+categories = ["research"]
 +++

 As the COVID-19 pandemic continues to ravage the globe, lots of people are stuck